Yikez978/sshtools/README.md

 I have the need to automate some common ssh tasks such as :

-    generating client keys and adding those keys to a server ssh to vnc
+    * generating client keys and adding those keys to a server
+    * ssh to vnc
-    vnc to another computer connected to my ssh server
+    * vnc to another computer connected to my ssh server
+    * bind local machine ports to remote machine ports
+    * setup SSH Tunnel to remote and proxy all traffic to avoid coffeeshop snoops

 I'll be adding some simple bash scripts to this repository to accomplish the above.
 The first script I've completed is the ssh to vnc.